 Main benefits

 It facilitates concentration and self-regulation, as it involves the systematic organization of parts and attention to detail.
-It promotes the development of problem-solving strategies independently, stimulating self-confidence.
-It serves as a social activity to share interests with friends, exchanging tips or competing in a friendly way to see who finishes first.
-It contributes to reducing stress and anxiety, in a phase of great personal and academic changes.
+It promotes the development of autonomous problem-solving strategies, stimulating self-confidence.
+It serves as a social activity to share interests with friends, exchanging tips or competing friendly in who finishes first.
+It contributes to the reduction of stress and anxiety, in a phase of great personal and academic changes.

 Puzzles for – beginner adults

-For adults who have never or rarely completed puzzles, choosing a model with few pieces or a particularly appealing theme can make all the difference in avoiding feelings of overwhelm.
-Regularly completing puzzles can act as an escape from the frenetic pace of everyday life, promoting mindfulness and mental well-being.
+For adults who have never or rarely completed puzzles, choosing a model with few pieces or a particularly appealing theme makes all the difference in avoiding feelings of overwhelm.
+Regularly completing puzzles can serve as an escape from the frenetic pace of everyday life, promoting mindfulness and mental well-being.

-Additionally, many adults enjoy themes that reflect their personal memories or preferences, such as landscapes of places they have visited, maps of places they have lived, or works of art they admire.
-Sometimes, opting for a personalized puzzle based on family photos or memorable travel photos can enhance the sentimental value of the final object.
+Additionally, many adults enjoy themes that reflect their memories or personal preferences, such as landscapes of places they've visited, maps of places they've lived, or works of art they admire.
+Sometimes, opting for a personalized puzzle based on family photos or memorable trips reinforces the sentimental value of the final object.

 Characteristics of Ideal Puzzles